Method patterns

 String.format("%s %s", "Foo", "bar");

-Recipes which take method patterns as arguments take them as strings.
-In yaml that looks like this:
+Recipes that take in method patterns as arguments take them in as strings.
+In YAML that looks like this:

 ---